Kickstart Scheme- Update January 2021

-The Kickstart Scheme, a ground-breaking initiative to support 16-24 year olds into work, has been launched by the Government.
+The Kickstart Scheme, a ground-breaking initiative to support 16-24 year olds into work, is being run by the Government.
 You can find further information on how to sign up for the Scheme here.
+Currently there is

 All employers, irrespective of size and sector can offer any young person, claiming Universal Credit, a six-month work placement that will be paid for by government.
 The Kickstart Scheme will be delivered by the Department for Work and Pensions and will initially be open until December 2021, with the option of being extended.

 CareTrade are very interested in talking to any employers that are interested in working with us to employ autistic staff on this scheme, even if you are a small business.
 We are offering a role within CareTrade (more info to follow)

 ‘Kickstart’ jobs must be new and of good quality.
 Government will pay 100% of the age-relevant National Minimum Wage, National Insurance and pension contributions for 25 hours a week.